InBold Terms and Conditions

 15.6 Disputed Invoices: If the Client disputes any portion of an invoice in good faith, the Client must notify InBold in writing within ten (10) days of receiving the invoice and must pay the undisputed portion by the original due date.
 Failure to notify InBold within this timeframe deems the invoice fully accepted.

 15.7 International Withholding Taxes: All invoiced amounts must be paid to InBold in full.
-If the Client’s local government requires them to deduct a withholding tax from the payment, the Client must increase (or “gross up”) the total payment so that the final amount deposited into InBold’s account matches the original invoice.
+If the The client’s local government requires them to deduct a withholding tax from the payment; the client must increase (or “gross up”) the total payment so that the final amount deposited into InBold’s account matches the original invoice.

 16. Intellectual Property (IP) and Ownership